axypro/errors/doc/backtrace.md

  * `array` - the parameters for [truncate](https://github.com/axypro/backtrace/blob/master/doc/truncate.md)

 ### `truncateNativeTrace`

+*Since PHP 7 this feature is not supported.*

 To the native trace (which returns by `getTrace()`) can not be accessed.
 But if you really want it, it is possible.